 - Urgent condition within the service area - If you need care for an urgent condition, you should first seek care through your physician or PCP.
-If your physician is not reasonably available, you may access urgent care from an urgent care center within the service area. - Urgent condition outside the service area - You are covered for urgent care obtained from a facility outside of the service area if you are temporarily absent from the service area and getting the health care service cannot be delayed until you return to the service area.
+If your physician is not reasonably available, you may access urgent care from an urgent care center that is in-network.